dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 For more information on .NET Aspire components, see [.NET Aspire components overview](components-overview.md).

-### Add a hosting resource
+### Add hosting packages

-.NET Aspire hosting resources are used to configure various resources and dependencies an app may depend on or consume.
-Hosting resources are differentiated from other components in that they are added to the **.AppHost** project.
-To add a hosting resource to your app, follow these steps:
+.NET Aspire hosting packages are used to configure various resources and dependencies an app may depend on or consume.
+Hosting packages are differentiated from other component packages in that they are added to the **.AppHost** project.
+To add a hosting package to your app, follow these steps:

 1. In Visual Studio, right click on the **.AppHost** project and select **Add** > **.NET Aspire Hosting Component...**.

     :::image type="content" source="../media/visual-studio-add-aspire-hosting-resource.png" lightbox="../media/visual-studio-add-aspire-hosting-resource.png" alt-text="The Visual Studio context menu displaying the Add .NET Aspire Hosting Resource option.":::

-1. The package manager will open with search results pre-configured (populating filter criteria) for .NET Aspire hosting resources, allowing you to easily browse and select the desired component.
-The **Include prerelease** checkbox needs to be checked to see preview resources.
+1. The package manager will open with search results pre-configured (populating filter criteria) for .NET Aspire hosting packages, allowing you to easily browse and select the desired package.
+The **Include prerelease** checkbox needs to be checked to see preview packages.

     :::image type="content" source="../media/visual-studio-add-aspire-hosting-resource-nuget.png" lightbox="../media/visual-studio-add-aspire-hosting-resource-nuget.png" alt-text="The Visual Studio context menu displaying the Add .NET Aspire resource options.":::